pR0Ps/slack-read-only-bot/README.md

    `systemd` to ensure that it runs at startup, restarts if it crashes, etc. See [slack-read-only-bot.service](./slack-read-only-bot.service) for an example/template.

+## Docker / EasyPanel

+Make sure you map the config file from your host instance to /usr/src/app/config.yml

 # Credits

 Based on https://github.com/rokcarl/slack-read-only-bot